Visual Merchandising Designer

 What makes a great Visual Merchandising Designer?

 They see space the way an editor sees story.
-With a deep understanding of brand identityThe visual and verbal DNA—brand identity is the combination of design, messaging, and tone that makes a brand instantly recognizable., human behavior, and the physical details that drive emotion.
+With a deep understanding of brand identity, human behavior, and the physical details that drive emotion.

 Key traits: